danski/tzatziki/README.markdown

 ========
 **Work in progress not ready for installation**

+This README is actually a TODO of things I need to write in the README so that people understand WTF this gem is for.

 * Description of gem purpose
 ** Documentation system based on [Jekyll](http://github.com/mojombo/jekyll)
 ** Tests your API as you document